Area Sales Manager - Western Region

 Real Estate Sales Person: Wyoming.

-Work with farm managers and real estate sales associates in Nebraska, Colorado, Wyoming, Kansas, Oklahoma, and Texas to list, market, and sell agricultural real estate
+Assist farm managers and real estate sales associates in Colorado, Kansas, Missouri, Nebraska, Oklahoma, Texas, and Wyoming list, market, and sell agricultural real estate

 1986 BS Degree in Agriculture, University of Arizona

 Accredited Farm Manager designation with ASFMRA

 Annual continuing education in real estate, crop protection, irrigation water issues, and crop insurance

 Over 30 years of experience in agriculture production involving dryland and irrigated crops along with cattle ranching operations

 25 years of experience in agriculture sales and marketing

 Farm manager and real estate sales agent for Farmers National Company since 2000